misskniss/language-research/jkniss/README.md

 Micro Python was written in ANSI C and compiled with gcc.
 The C API allows the developer to use C functions in their Python code and vice versa.
-See details discussed by Damien George on the [Micro Python Kickstater](https://www.kickstarter.com/projects/214379695/micro-python-python-for-microcontrollers/posts/679050).
+See details discussed by Damien George on the [Micro Python Kickstater Page](https://www.kickstarter.com/projects/214379695/micro-python-python-for-microcontrollers/posts/679050).

 [Full Micro Python Grammar](http://micropython.org/ks/grammar.html)